mattrent/CTF-Platform/README.md

   * **CTFd:** A CTF platform for hosting cybersecurity challenges and competitions.
   * **Henrik Backend:** The backend service providing core functionality and APIs for the platform.
   * **SSLH protocol multiplexer:** A protocol multiplexer that allows multiple services to share a single port, such as SSH and HTTPS.
+  * **NGINX Proxies**: Proxies to upgrade connection and/or move SSL termination to pod.
 * **authentication:** 🔑 Manages SSO capabilities provided by Keycloak.
   * **Keycloak:** An open-source identity and access management solution for Single Sign-On (SSO), enabling secure authentication and authorization.
 * **certificates:** 📜 Handles certificate CA and issuers.